itb-sps/csl/README.md

-# Documentation for SPs ITB Citation Style Language (CSL)
+# Tutorial for SPs ITB Citation Style Language (CSL)

 Sekolah Pascasarjana (SPs) ITB provides a Citation Style Language (CSL) which can be used in supported reference manager software, to format references and bibliography in conformance with [SPs ITB guidelines for master's thesis and doctoral dissertation](http://www.sps.itb.ac.id/in/pedoman-tesis-dan-disertasi/).